 The MSA candidates reflect the diversity of southeastern NC and contribute to the pool of minorities and women who become school leaders.
 Admission to the MSA program is a selective process, reflecting rigorous entrance requirements.
 Students entering either the degree or add-on licensure program must have completed 3 years of teaching experience, as well as meet respective admissions requirements.
 After an initial screening, eligible candidates for the add-on program are interviewed and submit a writing sample.
 Candidates accepted to the add-on program receive a plan of study after careful review of their credentials.
-Both the MSA and add-on programs address the ELCC and North Carolina School Executive standards and require a yearlong internship.
+Both the MSA and addon programs address the ELCC and North Carolina School Executive standards and require a yearlong internship.
 Candidates develop an extensive reflective Educational Leadership portfolio to demonstrate knowledge, skills and dispositions for effective school leadership.
-The MSA program continues to use TaskStream, a web-based performance assessment and electronic portfolio system.
+The MSA program collects, evaluates, and analyzes program data using Taskstream, a web-based performance assessment and electronic portfolio system.
 MSA candidates are able to maintain their administrative internship portfolio in an electronic format.
 All critical assignments in MSA courses are uploaded to the electronic portfolio.
-A pre- and post-self-evaluation was established in TaskStream for use in the Educational Leadership internship to assess areas of strength and areas for professional growth.
+A pre- and post-self-evaluation was established in Taskstream for use in the Educational Leadership internship to assess areas of strength and areas for professional growth.
 School improvement topics are emphasized throughout the curriculum.
 Candidates develop and implement multiple school improvement projects including: comprehensive community engagement project (EDNL 5030), in-depth curriculum analysis project (EDNL 5850), change projects, climate studies, demographic profiles, action research focusing on issues such as high school reform, analysis of the NC Teacher's Working Conditions Survey, minority enrollment in classes/programs for advanced learners, dropout prevention, recruiting and retention, demographic profiles of school systems, assessment of safety, assessment of what is working in curriculum, and parental involvement.
 At program exit, candidates must pass an intensive oral examination administered by faculty.
 While completing the program, many candidates are appointed to administrative roles, typically including assistant principal and central office positions.
 The MSA program conducts an annual survey to assess candidate needs, with results being used to make program improvements.
 Examples include revisions to program curriculum and course schedules.
 In order to meet the personal/professional needs of candidates, varied course formats are offered.
-The entire curriculum has been developed in an online/hybrid format and courses are offered in both face-to-face and online/hybrid sections.
-Face-to-face courses are offered at on- and off-campus sites, primarily at regional community colleges.
-The program is strengthened by bringing in guest speakers.
-During 2015-2016, these speakers included an LEA curriculum director, four attorneys with statewide reputations, a local finance officer, a public information officer, a director of human resources, regional principals, assistant principals, and a school counselor, several principals and one superintendent.
+Courses are offered in both face-to-face and online/hybrid sections.
+Face-to-face courses are offered at on- and offcampus sites, primarily at regional community colleges.
+The program is strengthened by bringing in guest speakers, who are recognized school executives.
+During 2016-2017, these speakers included an LEA curriculum director, four attorneys with statewide reputations, a local finance officer, a public information officer, a director of human resources, regional principals, assistant principals, and a school counselor, several principals and two superintendents.
+During the 2016-17 school year, a partnership was developed with the Sandhills Regional Educational Consortium to provide a high quality principal preparation program for the 13 county service area in southeastern North Carolina.
+This partnership will prepare at least 26 additional school leadership students over the course of the grant funded by the State Education Assistance Authority.

-I. SCHOOL/COLLEGE/DEPARTMENT OF EDUCATION (SCDE) INITIATIVES
+I. SCHOOL/COLLEGE/DEPARTMENT OF EDUCATION (SCDE) INITIATIVES (MSA)